reliverse/rse/src/arg/ai/readme.md

 # Reliverse CLI: `ai` Command

+> **Note**: This command is currently in the development and may have some limitations.
+Feedback is welcome!

 [💬 Discord](https://discord.gg/Pb8uKbwpsJ) • [📚 Docs](https://docs.reliverse.org) • [💖 Sponsors](https://github.com/sponsors/blefnk)

 **@reliverse/ai** is a multi-modal AI agent.
 This integration allows for AI-powered chat and agents.
 Easily invoke specialized AI agents using simple chat commands and watch them work magic on your code.